 In fifth and sixth grade math, the primary focus is proficiency on problem solving with fractions, decimals, and percents.
 Starting in sixth grade, students begin to grapple with pre-algebraic ideas, and explore geometric ideas and statistics.
 Seventh graders develop strong foundations in working with rational and irrational numbers, writing equations from problems and solving more complex equations to prepare for Algebra I, a required full year course for all eighth graders.
 Students who complete Algebra I in 7th grade take Upper School Geometry in 8th grade.

 The focus of seventh grade Math is pre-algebra in preparation for Algebra I which all students will take in eighth grade.
 Rational and irrational numbers are introduced and emphasis heightens on problem solving, writing equations from problems and solving more complex equations.
 The highlight of seventh grade math is the annual Math Fair.
-Each student researches a topic of his or her choice, creates a presentation board of the topics, and designs an activity for Math Fair visitors, making this a hands-on, learning experience for our whole community.
+Each student researches a topic of their choice, creates a presentation board of the topics, and designs an activity for Math Fair visitors, making this a hands-on, learning experience for our whole community.